Оцінювання пацієнта із симптомами з боку суглобів

 Active range of motion (the maximum range through which the patient can move the joint) is assessed first; limitation may reflect weakness, pain, or stiffness as well as mechanical abnormalities.
 Then passive range of motion (the maximum range through which the examiner can move the joint) is assessed; passive limitation typically reflects mechanical abnormalities (eg, scarring, swelling, deformities) rather than weakness or pain.
 Active and passive movement of an inflamed joint (eg, due to infection or gout) may be very painful.

-Inability to reproduce pain with motion or palpation of the joint suggests the possibility of referred pain.
+Inability to reproduce pain with passive or active motion or palpation of the joint suggests the possibility of referred pain.

 Patterns of joint involvement should be noted.
 Symmetric involvement of multiple joints is common in systemic diseases (eg, rheumatoid arthritis); monarticular (involving one joint) or asymmetric oligoarticular (involving 4 joints) joint involvement is more common in osteoarthritis and psoriatic arthritis.
 Small peripheral joints are commonly affected in rheumatoid arthritis, and the larger joints and spine are affected more in spondyloarthropathies.
 However, the full pattern of involvement may not be apparent in early disease.